 Consider your own goals, both large and small.
-Perhaps you have plans in your daily life such as hitting the gym, reading a book, or organizing your closet.
+Perhaps you have plans in your daily life, such as hitting the gym, reading a book, or organizing your closet.
 You also have much bigger life goals such as earning a degree, finding a good job, finding a partner, buying a house, and having children.

 People who have higher levels of self-efficacy:

-- Tend to view the challenges they face as things to be mastered.
+- Tend to view the challenges they face as things to be mastered

-- Feel more intrinsically motivated to pursue goals.
+- Feel more intrinsically motivated to pursue goals

 By contrast, people with a weaker sense of self-efficacy may tend to:

-- View challenges as overwhelming and something to be avoided.
+- View challenges as overwhelming and something to be avoided

-- Avoid getting deeply involved and are less committed to groups and activities.
+- Avoid getting deeply involved and are less committed to groups and activities

-Levels of self-efficacy help control how people initiate health choices and behavior changes as well as how well they stick to their health resolutions.
+Levels of self-efficacy help control how people initiate health choices and behavior changes and how well they stick to their health resolutions.

-How Does Self-Efficacy Develop?
+How Self-Efficacy Develops

 1. Mastery Experiences